stanfordnlp/dspy/dspy-production-usecases.md

 # DSPy Production usecases

-This list is ever expanding!
+This list is ever expanding and highly incomplete (WIP)!
+We'll be adding a bunch more.
 If you would like to add your company to the list, please make a PR.

 ## Company Usecases